lisajlau/eatout/README.md

 ### TODO

-1. Allow owners to see orders for a restaurant
-2. Add meals to restaurants
-3. Block users
-4. Update orders
-5. Update readme and videos
+4. Update readme and videos